TheAlgorithms/C/data_structures/stack/README.md

 * stack-Header file for import.
 * stack.c implementation of the stack
 * main.c framework program for testing.
+* stack_linkedlist: Another stack implementation by linkedlist

 You need to only import the **stack.h**